 - The Unintended Consequences of Tax Reform: This template explains that diminishing the value of the charitable deduction could be an unintended consequence of simplifying the tax code and provides a solution.

 To find out when your Congressman’s next town hall is, visit their website and find the schedule of events.
 If you are unable to find this on their website, you can also call their district office phone number and ask the staff member when and where the next town hall meeting is taking place.

 You can also sign up for town hall alerts at townhallproject.com.

 Questions at town halls should be direct and request your representative’s position on an issue.
 Here is a sample town hall question:

 - Eighty percent of all giving by individuals is from people who take the charitable deduction.
-Were you aware the House Blueprint for tax reform would take away the charitable deduction for most taxpayers because of the huge increase in the standard deduction?
+Were you aware that the 2017 tax reform bill took away the charitable deduction for more than 85 percent of taxpayers because of the huge increase in the standard deduction?
 Is this on your radar?